Hopepunk: Origin

 In 2017, fantasy author Alexandra Rowland proposed the term hopepunk as the opposite of grimdark, which is a subgenre that is particularly dystopian, amoral, or violent.
 Their initial Tumblr post, "The opposite of grimdark is hopepunk.
 Pass it on," received over 50,000 comments.

 Rowland expanded the concept further in an article on the subject, "One Atom of Justice, One Molecule of Mercy, and the Empire of Unsheathed Knives."
 As more people engaged with the concept, the definition of hopepunk took on more specific parameters.
 The aesthetic of hopepunk is generally agreed to incorporate a mood of gentleness or softness and a sense of self-awareness of weaponized optimism, with a worldview that fighting for positive social systems is a worthwhile fight.
 There is an emphasis on cooperation as opposed to conflict.
 There is an awareness within hopepunk works that happy endings are not guaranteed and that nothing is permanent.

 In 2019, hopepunk was one of Collins English Dictionary's new and notable terms.
+A 2022 BBC article further explored the concept, describing it as "a literary and artistic movement that celebrates the pursuit of positive aims in the face of adversity."
+It highlighted Rowland's perspective that "kindness and softness doesn't equal weakness" and identified works like The Lord of the Rings and The Handmaid’s Tale as examples of stories with hopepunk elements.